kshitijl/wedding-website/index.md

 The “formal events” are  on 7/3 & 7/4, with additional casual hangs all weekend.
 See schedule below.

 ## Events
-We’ll be hanging around all weekend and dream of spontaneous hangs and get togethers.
+We’ll be hanging around all weekend and dream of spontaneous hangs and get-togethers.
 We’re dreaming of a saturday (7/5) picnic with whoever is still around.
 Maybe a trip to a brewery, who knows\!
 We imagine a world where folks are proposing and arranging their own events or explorations.
 The Bay 🌁 has so much to offer 💜.

 ### High level Calendar